Within the broader concept of Interpersonal Psychodynamic or Analytically Oriented Psychotherapy Colette employs the models of:

-More information here about the Conversational Model.
+More information here about the Conversational Model and DBT and CM.

 Analytically oriented therapy in which particular attention is given to the major figures and relationships in the client’s past and present and any transferring of those ways of relating that are made by the client towards the therapist and others in the client’s life.

 In which the therapist provides a supportive role in the development of the client’s sense of her/himself particularly where major people in the client’s life have been impinging or negligent or both.